yousif-khalil-abdulkarim/daiso-core/.changeset/lovely-ghosts-reply.md

 "@daiso-tech/core": minor
 ---

 Update `TimeSpan` class `fromDateRange` method arguments.
-Now it only takes on optional argument which an object of type `TimeSpanFromDateRangeSettings`.
+Now it only takes on required argument which is an object of type `TimeSpanFromDateRangeSettings`.

 ```ts
 export type TimeSpanFromDateRangeSettings = {